youben11/youben11/README.md

 # Ayoub Benaissa - youben(11)?

 Hi!
-I'm a graduate master student, spending my time around privacy-preserving technologies, mainly working on [TenSEAL](https://github.com/OpenMined/TenSEAL) and [PySyft](https://github.com/OpenMined/PySyft) [@OpenMined](https://github.com/OpenMined).
+I'm a Crypto Engineer at Zama, working on homomorphic encryption for the benefit of privacy in AI.
 When I'm not nerding :nerd_face:, I'm probably working out :martial_arts_uniform: :weight_lifting: :wrestling: :bicyclist: :running_man: or having my cheat meal :pizza: :taco:

 ## About me